not-matthias/owasp-lightning-talk/PITCHME.md

 ---

-## OWASP Top 10
+## The OWASP Top 10 List

+###

 +++

 ### What is the OWASP Top 10 List?

-- contains the most critical security risks to web applications#
+- contains the most critical security risks to web applications
 - aims to raise the awareness about application security
 - identifies some of the most critical risks facing organizations